bikathi/design-patterns/01-creational-patterns/01-factory-method/03-structure-and-pseudocode.md

-# Structure
+s# Structure

 - Excluding the client, the design of the factory pattern is made up of four parts:

 ![Solution Image](./media/factory-method-structure.png)

-1. **Product** declares the common interface for all object we want our factory to produce.
+1. **Product** declares the common interface for all objects we want our factory to produce.
-2. **Concrete Products** the different implementations of the product interface.
+2. **Concrete Products** the different implementations of the *Product* interface.
-3. **Create class** declares the factory method that returns the products objects.
+3. **Creator class** declares the factory method that returns the products objects.
 It's return type matches the common interface of the products.
 The factory method can be declared as *abstract* to force all subclasses to implement this method, or as an alternative, the base factory method can return a default product type.